 ; my description will cover what I consider to be the highlights.

 All these roads are dirt, sand, and clay as well and should also be avoided in wet or potentially wet conditions.
 The climb from Upper Cathedral Valley to the plateau is rough and steep in places but not difficult.

 Before venturing out into this remote area, please read the Precautions section on this page and prepare yourself accordingly.

-River Ford-- This is sometimes little more than ankle-deep, but I have had to cross it in knee-deep water, and I know it can be higher after storms and during spring runoff.
+This is sometimes little more than ankle-deep, but I have had to cross it in knee-deep water, and I know it can be higher after storms and during spring runoff.
 There supposedly are two crossing places a few hundred feet apart, but I have never seen a second one.
-The stream is wide here, but the bed is rocky and mud is not usually an issue; nevertheless, if you try to cross without high clearance and four-wheel drive, you are asking for trouble, such as a flooded and stalled engine mid-stream.
+The stream is wide here, but the bed is rocky and mud is not usually an issue; nevertheless, if you try to cross without high clearance and four-wheel drive, you are asking for trouble, such as a flooded and stalled engine mid-stream, or a displaced vehicle.

 Exactly what is bentonite?

 From the source linked above--